LaneLewis/Exius-Launchers/README.md

 fly launch --remote-only
 ```

-When prompted create a unique name for your app.
-Then when prompted if you want to create and attatch a Postgres instance press yes.
+When prompted, create a unique name for your app.
+Then when asked if you want to create and attatch a Postgres instance press yes.
 The creation of the postgres instance will take a little while.
 After the postgres instance is created, you will be asked if you want to launch the app now.
 You should press no.

 Then go into the created fly.toml file and add the environmnent variables for ADMIN_KEY and CONFIGNAME replacing the values with your own.
 So, the env section will look something like:
 ```